claranet/ansible-role-postgresql/README.md

   hour: 21
 ```

-To vacuum only ( other options : vacuumanalyze, vacuumfull, vacuumonly, analyzeonly)
+To vacuum only (other options : vacuumanalyze, vacuumfull, vacuumonly, analyzeonly)
 ```yaml
 postgresql_vacuum_option: "vacuumonly"
 ```

 ### Backup
 ----
-By default,backup is disabled.
+By default, the backup is disabled (`postgresql_backup: false`).

 Configuration example for backup.
 ```yaml